RenanPicoli/processor_demo/README.md

 ## branches
 * master: main branch, instructions are stored at mini_rom, a small, synchronous RAM memory with hard-coded content.
 * async_SRAM: almost the same as master, but instructions are stored at the DE2-115 asynchronous SRAM, retrieved by i-cache/d-cache and presented to cpu.
+This branche is useful for tests involving only software changes 9no need for recompiling the FPGA).
 * SRAM_caches_only: simplified version of async_SRAM, only includes peripherals like i-cache, d-cache, LCD controller and memory decoder.
+This branch is useful for for tests involving changing only cpu, since the compile time of this branch is much faster than masters' and async_SRAM's.
 * async_SRAM_LCD_by_SW: old branch, unused.
 This was a branch derived of async_SRAM. async_SRAM_LCD_by_SW would additionally drive the board LCD signals entirely by software (no LCD specialized controller).